Byblos Fossil Museum

 The Byblos Fossil Museum (aka Memory of Time) is a museum in Byblos, Lebanon.
 This museum contains fossil collections of sharks, eels, shrimps, squids, rays, coelacanthes and flying fish.
 It was opened in 1991 and is in the old souk of Byblos.
 Most of its collection comes from the nearby villages of Haqel-Byblos, Hjula, and Ennammoura.

-Bony fish fossils

 Some of the bony fish fossil genera that can be seen at the museum are: Apateopholis, Belonostomus, the cephalopod genera, Coccodus, and Ctenothrissa.